jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Therefore, I want to state in no uncertain terms: I wholeheartedly reject these perspectives.
 It is the responsibility of every researcher to ensure that their impact on the world is positive and prosocial.
 I have a deep respect for the goals of the FATML community, and believe that most members are aligned in their pursuit of those goals.
-Although they mean well, they have made a mistake, one that threatens to significantly set back progress towards those goals.
+Although they mean well, some researchers in the community have made a mistake, one that in my view threatens to significantly set back progress towards those goals.
 This blog post is my attempt to remedy that mistake; all criticism should be understood as purely academic.
 I am engaging in good faith, and would love to have further good-faith discussions of these issues with anyone who is interested.